 Recipe, video and photography provided by Heinen’s partner, Chef Billy Parisi.

-Make date night night at home a romantic, upscale experience!
+Make date night night at home or holiday entertaining an upscale experience!

-Featuring fresh lobster tails, cremini mushrooms and spinach wrapped in a flaky puff pastry, my homemade Lobster Wellington is a luxurious dish that is sure to warm the hearts of friends, family or a significant other.
+Featuring fresh lobster tails, cremini mushrooms and spinach wrapped in a flaky puff pastry, this homemade Lobster Wellington is a luxurious dish that is sure to warm the hearts of friends, family or any guest that pays a visit for dinner!

 - Cook time: